 Deep down, I don’t care if your website loads in 2 seconds or I have to tap my foot for a whole 5 seconds.
 It takes me longer than that to find my reading glasses.

-Truth be told, I am the perfect example of someone who ‘owns’ a website, not the person who visits.
-In 2013, the Small Business Administration published a study that found that over half of all business owners in the United States are over 50 years of age.
-Even though we understand computers (I CAN still write a program in FORTRAN), we also remember life without them.
+In 2013, the Small Business Administration published a study that found that over half of all business owners in the United States were over 50 years of age, yet their clients were primarily Gen Y’s, Z’s, and Millennials.

-Your clients don’t know what it’s like to live without computers.
-Another study estimates that almost 100 million consumers born after 1977 now flood our marketplaces.
-Those Gen Y’s & Z’s and Millennials would be my children and your target customers.
+It’s estimated that almost 100 million consumers born after 1977 now flood our marketplaces.
+Those Gen Y’s & Z’s and Millennials are your target customers.

-If you are proactive and make website upgrades each year, then new technology probably won’t require a complete website redesign.
+If you are proactive and make website upgrades each year, then you probably won’t require a complete website redesign.
 However, if your site is 4-5 years old and you have NOT performed annual upgrades, then it might be time to update your website and build a faster, more efficient model.
 Some upgrades are more important than others.